STAT545-UBC-hw-2018-19/hw02-fjbasedow/hw02-gapminder_exploration.md

 ![](hw02-gapminder_exploration_files/figure-markdown_github/unnamed-chunk-20-1.png)

 You can see that only one data point exists per year, of one country each.
+If I understand it correctly, this is because by using `==` to campare strings in character vectors, the data will be sorted in a specific way (that I don't fully understand).

 The correct way is: